-Earphones/buds may not be used during a quiz or exam and will be considered as rude behavior during lectures.
+Earphones/buds may not be used during class time, a quiz or exam and will be considered as crude, if not rude, behavior during lectures.

 Calculators: You may use any four-function, scientific, or graphing calculator, except calculators, pocket organizers, handheld or laptop computers, electronic writing pads, pen-input devices, smartwatches, or calculators built into cellular phones or other wireless communication devices, or calculators with a typewriter keypad with keys in QWERTY format, or calculators with built-in computer algebra systems.